All Episodes

 We need institutions for these people.

-No, you you can put people in an institution where if they are a danger to society and they don't have anyone to take care of them, they don't have a caretaker.
+No, you can put people in an institution where if they are a danger to society and they don't have anyone to take care of them, they don't have a caretaker.

-You we have to do something about it.
+We had to do something about it.

-Yeah, that that's the middle crown, guys.
+Yeah, that's the middle crown, guys.

-Do you that is the yeah, that's the middle ground.
+Yeah, that's the middle ground.

-Like you had two options.
+You had two options.

 You let this person maraud and kill, or hear me out, you kill them.

-Why don't we put them in a mental institution or like, okay, fine, but as long as they're not around me, like they have to go into the middle institution and not be around anybody else.
+Like, okay, fine, but as long as they're not around me, like they have to go into the middle institution and not be around anybody else.

-Otherwise we will go back to just killing them because that's what we've done forever.
+Otherwise, we will go back to just killing them because that's what we've done forever.

-And uh it seems to work.
+And it seems to work.

-You know, once you kill them, they really rarely ever come back and do anything bad again to this civilian population.
+Once you kill them, they really rarely ever come back and do anything bad again to this civilian population.

 And then you're like, well, we can't do that.